What does NanoConnect offer?

 • The laboratory PoC projects will allow companies to make informed decisions on the commercial potential of the concept, at which point they are free to pursue the idea independently or in further collaboration with Flinders University.

-• Participants in NanoConnect may proceed further to access the SA Government’s $2.15m Cleantech Partnering Program, $4m Small and Medium Enterprise Investment Development Program and BioSA’s commercialisation grants, or other relevant Commonwealth programs, subject to meeting relevant eligibility requirements.
+• The Participants in NanoConnect may proceed further to access the SA Government’s Innovation Voucher Program, BioSA’s commercialisation grants, or other relevant Commonwealth programs, subject to meeting relevant eligibility requirements

 What does NanoConnect cost?

 The Stage 1 Scoping Project is free of charge.
-Depending on the project requirements, up to $10,000 of in-kind project support will be requested from the company in order to successfully complete the Stage 2 PoC project.
+To ensure that the proof of concept studies undertaken are commercially relevant companies are asked to contribute $5000 cash and $10,000 of in-kind project support to Stage 2 studies.

 In-kind support is not cash supported, but rather use of company facilities such as manufacturing equipment, specialist testing equipment etc. and/or involvement of company staff, whose skills and guidance are required for the project.
 Naturally the level and type of this in-kind support is project and company dependent.